 Start with the easiest fixes first.
 Sometimes all it takes is patience for the server to respond.

-What kind of error codes have you seen from your website?
+What kind of error codes have you seen on your website?
 How often do you come across errors created by WordPress plugins and themes?